What is St. Vincent de Paul?

 An International Catholic lay organization in unity with the Church was founded in France in 1843 to minister to the poor and vulnerable.
 Each St. Vincent de Paul conference is usually organized on a parish level.

 What do we do?

 - The Conferences will attempt to serve all parishioners in need and neighbors within the Zip Codes 27613, 27617 & 27703.

-- Vincent de Paul helps people in an emergency, to prevent homelessness, loss of utilities, work, medicine, etc.
+- Vincent de Paul helps people in of short-term financial help.

 - Two visitors will then contact the neighbor and set up a time to visit them at their residence to assess their need and gather documentation.